wp-plugins/os-integration/readme.txt

 7. Notification widget.

 == Changelog ==
+= 1.7 =
+* Added: If no wide image is provided, one will be auto generated based on the square image being centred in the wide icon.
+* Added: Check to see if both images are readable before compositing them together (avoid fatal errors if an intermediate image failed to be created correctly).

 = 1.6 =
-* Updated: Widget code now adhears to WordPress standards.
+* Updated: Widget code now adheres to WordPress standards.
 * Fixed: Missing quotation marks around DEFINE name which caused a WP_DEBUG message.
 * Removed: Screen shots from the distribution archive and in to the WordPress assets directory.